Spinulata julius

 Spinulata julius is a moth in the family Cossidae.
 It is found in Brazil.

-The wingspan is about 50 mm.
-The forewings are greyish brown shading on the costal and outer margins.
+It has a wingspan of about 50 mm.
+The forewings have a greyish brown shading on the costal and outer margins.
 The inner margin is shaded with whitish ochre.
 There is a large dark cinnamon brown spot medially in the cell, inwardly edged by a black line.
 The hindwings are white.